alephnode/ei-systems/README.md

-#EI Systems
+# EI Systems
-This is the website repo for Exceptional Integrations.
+This is the website repository for Exceptional Integrations.